alisw/alisw.github.io/docs/infrastructure-publisher.md

 #### Access to the publisher machines

-* SSH as your username to `cvmfs-alice.cern.ch` or `cvmfs-alice-nightlies.cern.ch` depending on what you are publishing (ask to be added to the self managed lxcvmfs-alice for authorization).
+* SSH as your username to `cvmfs-alice.cern.ch` (ask to be added to the self managed lxcvmfs-alice for authorization).
 * Follow the instructions given at the logon by the MOD
 * Logs are in `~/publisher/log`